CarlosUziel/sparkify-postgresql/README.md

 # Sparkify

-A project from the [Data Engineering Nanodegree Program at Udacity](https://learn.udacity.com/nanodegrees/nd027) to practice data modeling in relational databases using PostgreSQL.
+A project from the [Data Engineer Nanodegree Program at Udacity](https://www.udacity.com/course/data-engineer-nanodegree--nd027) to practice data modeling in relational databases using PostgreSQL.

 ## About The Project